 Tag #USAPowerliftingRegionals and #USAPowerlifting

-- Regionals will serve as qualifiers for Raw Nationals and Open Nationals – only open and age divisions are allowed.
+- Regionals are qualifiers for Raw/Open Nationals – only open and age divisions are allowed.
 Only full meet, 3-lift competition is allowed.

 - All equipment is allowed as long as it meets USA Powerlifting technical standards.

 - Access to the warmup area and the coaching area at all USA Powerlifting sanctioned Regional and National events is restricted to USA Powerlifting members in good standing.
 This applies to athletes, officials, referees, and coaches.